North Korean defectors struggle adapting to life in the South | DW | 19.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-After fleeing the brutal North Korean dictatorship, defectors are now faced with tough challenges adjusting to their new home.
+After fleeing the brutal North Korean dictatorship, defectors are face with tough challenges adjusting to their new home.
 Activists say Seoul should be doing more to help.

-For the tens of thousands of North Koreans who have escaped their repressive homeland and completed the often-perilous journey to South Korea, their problems are often far from over.
+For the tens of thousands of North Koreans who have escaped their repressive homeland and completed the often-perilous journey to South Korea, the problems are often far from over.

 Some defectors face prejudice in South Korean society, according to a recent report looking at the experiences of new arrivals in the South last year — before the North Korean regime closed its borders amid the coronavirus pandemic.

 Yeong-nam Eom escaped North Korea in 2010 and now has a stable job and home in the South's capital, Seoul.
 But he has experienced discrimination alongside fellow defectors.
-This came as they struggled to adapt to living in a completely different society to where they grew up.
+This came as they struggled to adapt to living in a society completely different from the one in which they grew up.

-"He was not sure of his identity anymore," said Eom.
+"He was not sure of his identity anymore," Eom said.
 "He did not feel as if he belonged anywhere and he became more and more depressed until he came very close to committing suicide.
 He did not go through with it in the end, but he struggled to find his own future in South Korea for a long time."

-Some young defectors say they have experienced bullying at university, while others report more positive experiences

 Another was bullied mercilessly after revealing to his new university classmates that that he was originally from the North.

-Eom told DW that he had comparitively quite a "lucky" experience when he first arrived in South Korea.
+Eom said he had had comparatively quite a "lucky" experience when he arrived in South Korea.

-"At the educational facility where I first went, the other students were helpful and there were no problems, but I did get into difficulties after I graduated," he added.
+"At the educational facility where I first went, the other students were helpful and there were no problems, but I did get into difficulties after I graduated," he said.

-"At first, I sent out my resume more than 100 times with all my background – including my education and work experience in North Korea," he said.
+"At first, I sent out my resume more than 100 times with all my background," he said, "including my education and work experience in North Korea."

 The study by the Hana Foundation, a state-run organization that assists North Korean defectors to settle in the South, found that slightly over 17% of the 3,000 individuals taking part in a poll said they had experienced discrimination in the previous year.